brunomaga/brunomaga.github.io/_posts/2015-04-21-Matrix-Transpose.md

 tags: [algorithms]
 ---

-[Matrix transpose][wiki-transpose] is a problem of high importance.
-Algebraic resolutions are a strong use case requiring matrix transpositions.
-However, this operation is particularly useful for problems represented by graphs, as a sparse matrix representation underlies the graph-connectivity.
+[Matrix transpose][wiki-transpose] is a problem of high importance, specially on fields such as large-scale algebraic resolutions and graph-based algorithms.
+The transpose of a graph provides the converse edge-connectivity of the initial graph and the orthogonal view of its connectivity matrix.
+Although a tranpose of an algebraic table (or equivalently the connectivity matrix of a graph) may seem trivial when executed on a single compute node, it becomes a hard task when the dataset is distributed across multiple compute nodes.

+This post details an efficient method to solve that problem, and shows how to implement using the Message Passing Interface (`MPI`) runtime for distributed execution.

 [wiki-transpose]: https://en.wikipedia.org/wiki/Transpose

+<h5>The basics</h5>

 A graph $$G = (V, E)$$ is a data structure consisting of a set of nodes or **vertices** $$V$$, and a set of links **edges** $$E$$.
 An edge $$\{i,j,e\} \subset \{\mathbb{N}, \mathbb{N}, T\}$$ in $$E$$ represents a connection between vertices $$i$$ and $$j$$ in $$V$$ with edge information of type $$T$$, and can be either ordered or unordered, depending on whether the graph is directed on undirected.
 A matrix $$M$$ represents the connectivity $$E$$ in $$G$$, iff for all $$\{i,j,e\} \in E$$, if $$G$$ is ordered then $$M_{ij}=e$$, and if is unordered then $$M_{ij} = M_{ji} = e$$.
 Since $$M$$ holds the possible connectivity between nodes in $$V$$, then $$M$$ is a square matrix of size $$|V| \times |V|$$.